alibaba/bifrostui/packages/bui-core/src/TextArea/index.en-US.md

 ### Controlled/Uncontrolled

-According to whether it is transmitted or not`value`to determine whether it is a controlled component, uncontrolled components can be identified through`textareaRef`get elements to control`textarea`the value.
+Determine whether it is a controlled component based on whether 'value' is passed in.
+Uncontrolled components can control the value of 'textarea' by obtaining elements through 'textareaRef'.

 ```tsx
 import { Button, Stack, TextArea } from '@bifrostui/react';